openedx/open-edx-proposals/oeps/best-practices/oep-0042-bp-authentication.rst

 This section details a variety of authentication related libraries and utilities that Open edX has standardized on.
 It is important to keep to these standards in order to help keep Open edX more secure.

 For any of the following solutions, it is important to avoid creating local alternatives inside an IDA.
-If a local alternative exists, it should either be deprecated and replaced by these standards, or requires an :ref:`Architecture Decision Record (ADR)` explaining why the exception is necessary and how the security of Open edX will continue to be ensured.
+If a local alternative exists, it should either be deprecated and replaced by these standards, or requires an :ref:`ADRs` explaining why the exception is necessary and how the security of Open edX will continue to be ensured.

 API Providers: Authentication Classes
 -------------------------------------